ArthurWeimholt/StockBot/README.md

 [//]: <> (Insert picture here)

-**get-quote-recommendation** <br>
+**get-quote-rating** <br>
-This command uses a Finnhub API to return a bar and line graph of the recommendation trends.
+This command uses a Finnhub API to return a bar and line graph of the analyst recommendation trends based on a ticker symbol

-For the bar graph,

 **get-market-news** <br>
+Fetches, filters, ranks, and displays the top 10 stock-related news articles from the past 24 hours in an embedded message.

 **get-company-news** <br>